tdoda/genz-adcp/README.md

 ## Folder `data`

 The data is stored in the folder `data`.
 It is not uploaded to the remote git repository due to size limitations.
-The raw data can be added from the NAS server and processed with the scripts available in the `analysis` folder (see [scripts section below](#folder-analysis)).
+The raw data can be added from the NAS server and processed with the scripts available in the `analysis` folder (see [analysis section below](#folder-analysis)).

 The data is organized by data types and by dates of measurements for each data type.
 The data is structured in three levels:
 - **Level 0**: Raw data downloaded from the instruments.